 Once the coral fragments have been reared for a year, they will be ready to secure

-onto artificial reef structures in the efforts to help rebuild the reef system.
+onto artificial reef structures in the efforts to help with coral restoration.
 Artificial

 structures will also be populated by larger fragments not from nurseries as we monitor

 their growth and positive effectiveness throughout the years.

 This is an important project to help reduce coastal erosion as well as providing